aimeeu/aimee-ukasick-resume/docs/index.rst

 .. note::
     Themes, themes, themes...
-I tried several Sphinx themes for this site and eventually settled on the them used by Read the Docs, with some color changes.
+I tried several Sphinx themes for this site and eventually settled on the theme used by Read the Docs, with some color changes.

 .. |EmailLink| image:: _static/icons/email32.png
 .. _EmailLink: mailto:aimeeu.opensource@gmail.com?subject=SawYourOnlineResume!